marybngozi/hello-world/README.md

-# Hello CICD
+# Hello CICD Infrastructure creation

-Welcome to developmet automation
+Welcome to developmet automation and delopyment automation

 ## By MaryBlessing Umeh